 This post is the second part of a series of best practices and observations we have made while building GraphQL APIs at PayPal.
 In upcoming posts, we’ll share our thoughts on: schema design, error handling, auth, optimizing client-side integrations and tooling for teams.

-You might have seen our previous posts “GraphQL Resolvers: Best Practices” or “GraphQL: A success story for PayPal Checkout” about PayPal’s journey from REST to GraphQL.
+You might have seen our previous post “GraphQL: A success story for PayPal Checkout” about PayPal’s journey from REST to GraphQL.
 This post dives into instrumentation and why it’s so important, why instrumenting your API unlocks superpowers and a couple of strategies for instrumenting your API.

 Instrumentation is adding the proper amount of logging to your application’s code so that you know exactly how it’s being used.